Benign Flame: Saga of Love -34

 Roopa rested her relieved head on Sandhya’s heaving bosom for an answer.

-‘So,’ Sandhya patted Roopa’s head.
+“So,” Sandhya patted Roopa’s head.

-‘Can’t you forgive me,’ said Roopa, wetting Sandhya’s blouse.
+“Can’t you forgive me,” said Roopa, wetting Sandhya’s blouse.

-‘Don’t try to be smart,’ said Sandhya teasing Roopa, while fondling her lovingly.
-‘Tell me the whole story, and then I’ll see.’
+“Don’t try to be smart; tell me the whole story, and then I’ll see,” said Sandhya teasing Roopa, while fondling her lovingly.

-‘I’m sorry,’ said Roopa, almost inaudibly.
-‘I just couldn’t help it.
-I was fascinated the moment I saw him, and tried my best to restrain myself.
-But the more I tried to suppress my desire for him, the more I was drawn to him.
+“I’m sorry,” said Roopa, almost inaudibly.
+“I just couldn’t help it.
+I loved him the moment I saw him, and tried my best to restrain myself.
+But the more I tried to suppress my fascination for him, the more I was drawn to him.
 I felt so miserable loving him that I wished I were dead.
 I became so insane in my longing for him that I lost all my sense of belonging to you.
-Blinded by my love, my conscience too failed me, and I didn’t feel guilty, though you’ve trusted me.’
+Blinded by my love, my conscience too failed me, and I didn’t feel guilty, though you’ve trusted me.”

-‘I just couldn’t bring myself to it,’ said Roopa, hugging Sandhya endearingly.
-‘Tell me; how am I to tell you that I was coveting your man?
-I always knew he too was attracted by me, but then, love is a different thing, isn’t it?
+“I just couldn’t bring myself to it,” said Roopa, hugging Sandhya endearingly.
+“Tell me; how am I to tell you that I was coveting your man?
+I always knew he too was attracted by me, but then, love is a different thing.
 Just the same, I was living in the hope of being loved by him.
 Then came a time, when I felt that I was doomed by my unrequited love for him.
 But then, destiny seemingly dragged him into my longing arms.
-As you know, triggered by your letter of concern for me, himself concerned, he came to me this August.
+As you know, triggered by your letter of concern for me, he came to see me this August.
 Then, as Sathyam too was away, I could hold no more, and overwhelmed him with all my love and longing.
 Being his very own woman, you would understand what he could have given me in return for my overriding passion for him.
 Oh, how nice it feels that I too have some place in his heart, occupied for the most part by you.
-But, if at any time, should my presence in our love triangle irk you, I would withdraw from it without a word.
-Even then, I can live on, masticating the memories of his love and passion for me.
-Oh, won’t all that last for a life time and more.’
+But, if at any time, should my presence in our love triangle irk you, I would withdraw from it without a murmur for even then, I can live on, masticating the memories of his love and passion for me.
+Oh, won’t all that last for a life time and more.”

-‘But our man wants me to accommodate my man in my corner,’ said Roopa.
+“But our man wants me to accommodate my man in my corner,” said Roopa.

-‘Oh, Roopa, how strange are your twin affairs!’ said Sandhya in contemplation, ‘While our affair lifts my soul, your liaison with my man, enables your man breathe easy.’
+“Oh, how strange is your love twain?
+While our affair lifts my soul, your liaison with my man, enables your man breathe easy,” said Sandhya in contemplation.

 When Ranga Reddy arrived at length, not finding Sathyam at home, they left a message for him with Lalitha, and set out to see their man in the new dawn of their love life.
 In time, when they reached the Osmania General Hospital, they found Raja Rao, still unconscious.